DevExpress-Examples/blazor-theme-switcher/Readme.md

 <!-- default badges end -->
 # How to implement a Theme Switcher in Blazor applications

 This example demonstrates how you can add a Theme Switcher to your application.
-The switcher in this example is the same as in the [DevExpress Blazor Demos](https://demos.devexpress.com/blazor/).
-The Theme Switcher component allows users to switch between [DevExpress built-in themes](https://docs.devexpress.com/Blazor/401523/common-concepts/customize-appearance/themes) and external Bootstrap themes (the default theme and [free Bootswatch options](https://bootswatch.com/)).
+The switcher in this example is the same as in [DevExpress Blazor Demos](https://demos.devexpress.com/blazor/).
+It allows users to switch between [DevExpress built-in themes](https://docs.devexpress.com/Blazor/401523/common-concepts/customize-appearance/themes) and external Bootstrap themes (the default theme and [free Bootswatch options](https://bootswatch.com/)).

 ![Blazor - Theme Switcher](images/blazor-theme-switcher.png)

-The example's solution targets .NET 8, but you can also integrate the Theme Switcher in projects that target .NET 6 and .NET 7.
+The example's solution targets .NET 8, but you can also integrate this Theme Switcher in projects that target .NET 6 and .NET 7.

-## Add the Theme Switcher to an Application
+## Add a Theme Switcher to an Application

 Follow the steps below to add a Theme Switcher into your application:

-1. Copy this example's [ThemeSwitcher](./CS/switcher/switcher/ThemeSwitcher) folder to your application.
+1. Copy this example's [ThemeSwitcher](./CS/switcher/switcher/ThemeSwitcher) folder to your project.
 2. In the *_Imports.razor* file, import the `switcher.ThemeSwitcher` namespace and files located in the *ThemeSwitcher* folder:

     ```cs